wandersonsousa/Most_Used_Words/README.md

 ![screenshot](pathToScreenShot)

-Project developed for the purpose of learning Electron and Vuejs technology, made in a practical course of the Cod3r programming platform.
+Project developed for the purpose of learning Electron and Vuejs technology, made in a practical course of the Cod3r programming platform :computer: .

   - finds the most common words in a caption